Xioketh/object_detection/README.md

 This project implements **real-time object detection and tracking** using **YOLOv9** and **Deep SORT**.
 It detects and tracks multiple objects (like people, vehicles, etc.) across video frames, draws bounding boxes, assigns unique IDs, counts objects, and displays motion trails.

-> 🔥 Includes demo footage generated via **Google Veo 2** to simulate a shopping mall-like scenario with vehicles and people in motion.

 ---

 ## 🚀 Features